Questions that have been asked

 Please dress as comfortable as possible.
 Tracksuit pants or thick leggings are great.
 I would also suggest wearing loose tops.
 You may also find it less restricting without jewelry or watches.
 I also provide warm blankets for use during the relaxation or meditation section of a class.

-Every yoga class begins with a brief relaxation followed by focused stretching exercises before embarking on the specific selection of classic hatha asanas (poses).
+Every yoga class begins with a brief relaxation followed by focused stretching exercises before embarking on the specific selection of classic hatha asanas (poses), Yin & Restorative Yoga and Reiki Treatment.
 All classes will include a pranayama (yogic breathing exercise) and conclude with a guided relaxation or meditation.
 Classes move at slower pace than you may have experienced in other styles of yoga as we focus on the pace of your breathing to gently transition between poses.
+At the studio, we also offer sessions that make use of Rife Technology, a new addition to help sweep through all pathogenic frequencies to help kill a wide spectrum of viruses, bacteria, and smaller fungi.

 No, yoga is the use of poses and breathing to create health and mindfulness.
 Yoga embraces inherent unity and all forms of spirituality.
 Whilst it may have its roots in ancient India, yoga is practiced and enjoyed throughout the world by millions of people regardless of their religious beliefs or spiritual framework.
 I teach students from a variety of religious backgrounds and I am respectful to their personal spiritual journey.